 A lot of the terminology when talking about security and surveillance cameras can be hard to track, not least because people use the terms informally and interchangeably all the time.
 Basically, surveillance cameras are usually used with CCTV, in businesses and where there is continuous recording.
 They are meant to record acts as they happen, so they can be investigated later.
 Home security cameras, by contrast, are often motion-triggered and connected to cloud storage.
 Often, people install them primarily to deter would-be burglars.

-Many wireless cameras in 2021 cannot fully function without an internet connection.
+Many wireless cameras cannot fully function without an internet connection.
 Some cameras -- especially those that are part of a larger home security system -- use alternative radio protocols to transfer information.
 Those cameras will require a separate hub.
 Other cameras, if they have local storage, will be able to record and store footage -- on a microSD card, for example -- even if the internet is out.
 All that said, most wireless cameras will require Wi-Fi to use all their features as intended.

 Will you be able to tell if a security camera is actively recording you?
-Well, it depends.
+It depends, too.
 Most security cameras will include a small light that will turn on when it's recording, though that may not be a reliable indicator if the camera has been hacked.
 Others, like Arlo's indoor camera, include design features that make it totally clear when the camera is watching and when it's not.
 In general, though, devices with physical shields are always a solid option if you're worried about maintaining your privacy.

 Home security cameras can vary widely in price, ranging anywhere from a couple of hundred dollars to a few thousand.
 It depends on the services, model, features or video storage you want for your camera.
 With this in mind, you can expect to spend anywhere from $30 to $500 for a home security camera.